Community solar: Community solar in the United States

-An estimated 85% of U.S. residents can neither own nor lease systems because their roofs are physically unsuitable for solar or because they live in rented or multi-family housing and do not have control over their roof.
-As of 2022, 22 states encourage their development through policy and programs.
+An estimated 80% of U.S. residents can neither own nor lease systems because their roofs are physically unsuitable for solar or because they live in rented or multi-family housing and do not have control over their roof.
+As of February 2025, 24 states and Washington D.C. have active policies that support community solar.
+Of these states, 20 include provisions supporting low-and-moderate-income (LMI) households.

-Federal and other tax policies are necessary to finance community solar farms.
-U.S. Senator Mark Udall introduced the SUN Act (Solar Uniting Neighborhoods) to extend the existing 30% tax credit to community solar farms in 2010 and 2011.
-The bill would have enabled groups of individuals or homeowner associations to develop utility-scale solar power facilities in collaboration with local utilities that would distribute the power and credit owners based on their percentage of investment in the solar farm, extending the tax credits accordingly.
-“These projects have the potential to drastically increase the adoption of clean energy nationwide, but the tax code hasn’t kept up,” Udall said.
-“You can get a 30-percent tax credit for putting a solar panel on your house, but not for investing in a solar farm.”
+According to a market analysis conducted by the National Renewable Energy Laboratory, as of December 2024 there were 44 U.S. states with at least one community solar project, including the District of Columbia.
+The combined capacity of community solar projects across the US was more than 7,800 megawatts.
+This capacity was concentrated in Florida, New York, Massachusetts, and Minnesota.

 Many states have adopted virtual net metering (VNM) policies, which let businesses or households that subscribe to an offsite community solar project receive the net metering credits from that remote project.

 Community solar subscribers can only claim to use renewable energy if they receive the renewable energy certificates (RECs) associated with the electricity they are using.
 Often, RECs are split from the electricity that community solar projects create and sold to utilities in order to help them comply with renewable portfolio standards implemented by states.

+The City of Ellensburg, Washington, and its municipal electric utility claim to have installed the first community solar system in 2006.